dieterich-lab/rp-bp/docs/running-example.md

 * `test-chrI.fastq.gz`.
 A small test sequencing dataset.
 It has been constructed to include some reads which uniquely map to the annotated transcripts, some reads which map to ribosomal sequences, some reads which do not uniquely map to the genome and some reads which are filtered due to quality issues.

-* `c-elegans-test.expected.predicted-orfs.bed.gz`.
+* `c-elegans-test.expected.rpbp.predicted-orfs.bed.gz`.
 The expected predictions using the Rp-Bp pipeline.

-* `c-elegans-test.expected.chisq.predicted-orfs.bed.gz`.
+* `c-elegans-test.expected.rpchi.predicted-orfs.bed.gz`.
 The expected predictions using the Rp-chi pipeline.

 **Downloading from the command line**